Visit Cape Breton Island

 Some of the best baked goods I’ve ever eaten (and that’s saying something) came from the Aucoin Bakery just outside of Cheticamp.
-We came here initially on the recommendation of the friend, and it’s now one of our Cape Breton staples.
+We came here initially on the recommendation of a friend, and it’s now one of our Cape Breton staples.
 You seriously can’t go wrong here, whether you choose bread, Acadian-style meat pies, or one of their many fabulous pastries or bars.
 Just go – your taste buds will thank you.

 Le Gabriel Restaurant and Lounge

 You can’t miss this Acadian restaurant in Cheticamp; it is shaped like a lighthouse.
 Le Gabriel offers everything from local seafood to delicious steaks and salads.
 However, the dessert selection that they bring right to you so you can see it in person is reason enough to visit.
 Dessert selections change daily, but they’re all equally tempting.
 I opted for the orange creamsicle pie and regret nothing.

 Have you ever wondered what life was like for those working in Nova Scotia’s mines?
 At Glace Bay’s Miners Museum, you can explore reconstructed homes and a general store that tell the stories of miners and their families.
 You can descend into a coal mine beneath the museum on tour led by a retired miner.
 Then be sure to enjoy a meal at the Miners Village Restaurant and a concert by the famed group The Men of the Deeps.
 This is one of the most poignant stops in Cape Breton and shouldn’t be missed!